October 06, 2022

-The aim of due diligence for businesses or investors is to ensure that every decision is well informed so that you can gain all the benefits of your transactions.
+The reason to conduct financial due diligence for businesses or investors is to ensure that every decision is well informed so that you can gain all the benefits of your transactions.
 In other words, due diligence is seen as a method of reducing risk by ensuring that the interested party is aware of all details.

 When you want to invest in a stock in the long term, you should perform fundamental analysis to find out the performance and growth of your chosen company.
-You can enrich this process by supplementing the readily available financial statement data with alternative data.
+You can enrich this process by supplementing the readily available financial statement data with public web data.

 For example, you may want to see the number of job postings listed in the past years, as this could indicate that the company grows or struggles.
 You may also understand consumer sentiment by accessing social media information or learning more about the company using firmographic or technographic data.

 The importance of financial due diligence